The #1 king of all things that need a revolution in brand communications is BRANDS USING BLOCK CAPS.

 1. We are SCREAMING at people.

-As curators of brand, it’s ultra-important that we think about, and honor, the position of our audience.
+As curators of brands, it’s ultra-important that we think about, and honor, the position of our audience.
 Empathy.
 No matter their demographic, BLOCK CAPS IS SHOUTING.
 And you know I’m right because you just read that in a very loud voice inside your head.
 DON’T TELL ME YOU DON’T FEEL AT LEAST A LITTLE BIT OFFENDED AT THE TONE OF MY VOICE IN THIS SENTENCE.

 When we communicate in all caps, this is what we’re doing.
 It’s stressful and bad for the brand.